-Social / Family interventions
+• Social / Family interventions:

-Assisting with the care of patients/families with complex social needs /DHHS involvement.

-Patient / Family Education

-- Recognise the need for and begin to initiate patient education - Provide comprehensive and appropriate patient and/or family education.
+- Assisting with the care of patients/families with complex social needs /DHHS involvement. - Patient / Family Education - Recognise the need for and begin to initiate patient education (in consultation with RN and - Team) - Provide comprehensive and appropriate patient and/or family education - Provide comprehensive support worker training, as deemed appropriate by supervising RN - \ Complex Care Hub community placement).

-Theatre Placement
+• Theatre Placement